PostHog/posthog.com/contents/blog/how-to-measure-product-engagement.md

 ## Further reading

-- [Finding your North Star metric and why it matters](/blog/north-star-metrics) - Successful products need actionable metrics.
+- [Finding your North Star metric and why it matters](/blog/north-star-metrics): Successful products need actionable metrics.
 Here's how to find them.

-- [What is user segmentation?](/blog/how-to-do-user-segmentation) – A quick guide to use segmentation and how to apply if to your business
+- [What is user segmentation?](/blog/how-to-do-user-segmentation): A quick guide to user segmentation and how to apply it to your business

-- [An introduction to product analytics](/blog/what-is-product-analytics) - What is product analytics and how is different from using Google Analytics
+- [An introduction to product analytics](/blog/what-is-product-analytics): What is product analytics and how is different from using Google Analytics

 > PostHog is an open source analytics platform you can host yourself.
 We help you build better products faster, without user data ever leaving your infrastructure.